ertyseidohl/computing-etymologies/index.md

 Sources:
 - Cunningham, Ward.
 “Correspondence on TheEtymology of Wiki.”
 Cunningham & Cunningham, Inc., Nov.
 2003, http://c2.com/doc/etymology.html.

+## Whois

+One of the first utility services on the ARPANET:

+> [WHOIS] was probably one of our biggest servers.
+We stopped putting out the directory, which was essentially the network phonebook, and we put all that [information] under [WHOIS].
+So you could say “Whois Jake Feinler,” and it would come back and give you my name, address, email address, affiliation on the net, that kind of thing.”
+Or you could say “Who is host such and such,” and it would tell you its host name, host address, who was the host administrator, that kind of thing.
+So we tried to design servers] for what we called episodic users.
+Somebody might use the NIC a lot or they might use it every six months.
+We wanted [our programs] to be something that you could just walk up [to], use, and walk away.
+You didn’t have to have a big learning curve.
+So most of our servers were along those lines.

+Source:
+- Weber, M. (2009).
+Oral History of Elizabeth (Jake) Feinler.
+Retrieved from https://archive.computerhistory.org/resources/access/text/2013/05/102702199-05-01-acc.pdf
+- Janet, A. (2002).
+Oral History: Elizabeth "Jake" Feinler.
+Retrived from https://ethw.org/Oral-History:Elizabeth_%22Jake%22_Feinler

 # Words to Look Up

 - IP address